zafor-iqbal/php-interview-prep/README.md

  define('WIDTH','1140px');
 </code>

+**Summary**
+* A constant is a name that holds a simple value that cannot be changed during the execution of the script.
+From PHP 7, a constant can hold an array.
+* A constant can be accessed from anywhere in the script.
+* Use the define() function or const keyword to define a constant.
+* Use the define() function if you want to define a constant conditionally or using an expression.

 #### One Liners

 1. PHP has four types of variable scopes including local, global, static, and function parameters.